openshift/origin-ci-tool/README.rst

 The core design principle behind the ``origin-ci-tool`` is that it should contain the smallest amount of logic possible.
-The largest lesson learned from the `Vagrant plugin for OpenShift <https://github.com/openshift/vagrant-openshift>`_ was that internalizing repository-specific logic led to a bloated code-base that could neither support all of the use-cases that the repositories wanted and was painful to update when repositories needed changes in behavior.
+The largest lesson learned from the `Vagrant plugin for OpenShift <https://github.com/openshift/vagrant-openshift>`_ was that internalizing repository-specific logic led to a bloated code-base that could neither support all of the use-cases that the repositories wanted nor could be update quickly when repositories needed changes in behavior.
 For this reason, *all* of the interaction that the ``origin-ci-tool`` has with repositories is through ``make`` targets.
 This allows the ``origin-ci-tool`` to provide a low-level ``oct make REPO TARGET`` command that can be utilized to support whatever custom workflow any repository needs.

-A second but nontheless critical design principle is `dog-food <https://en.wikipedia.org/wiki/Eating_your_own_dog_food>`_.
+A second but nonetheless critical design principle is `dog-food <https://en.wikipedia.org/wiki/Eating_your_own_dog_food>`_.
 In the past, a large proliferation of provisioning, installation and configuration solutions was created by members of the OpenShift community because no simple central utilities existed.
 The `OpenShift Productization team
 <https://trello.com/b/wJYDst6C/productization>`_ now supports a full-featured installation and configuration path using Ansible
 in their `OpenShift Ansible <https://github.com/openshift/openshift-ansible>`_ repository.
-Reference architectures and WIP implementations of provisioning solutions exist in the `OpenShift Ansible contributions
+Reference architectures and implementations of provisioning solutions exist in the `OpenShift Ansible contributions
 <https://github.com/openshift/openshift-ansible>`_ repository.
 The ``origin-ci-tool`` utilizes these tools to ensure that we
 eat our own dog-food.